NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Microsoft Ads Dashboard Template

 Track your clients' Microsoft Ads data in a live dashboard!
-Combine all your clients' PPC metrics into one clear report.
+Combine all your clients' metrics using one clear Microsoft Ads report template.
 Try AgencyAnalytics free for 14 days!

 Understanding What Makes Each Platform Tick